Literary forgery

 Literary forgery (also known as literary mystification, literary fraud or literary hoax) is writing, such as a manuscript or a literary work, which is either deliberately misattributed to a historical or invented author, or is a purported memoir or other presumably nonfictional writing deceptively presented as true when, in fact, it presents untrue or imaginary information or content.
+These deceptive practices have a long history and have occurred across various literary traditions, often with significant cultural or financial impacts.

+Literary forgeries can take many forms, including works that are falsely claimed to be ancient texts by known authors, fabricated memoirs, or fictional accounts presented as historical records.
+The reasons for creating literary forgeries can vary, including the pursuit of financial gain, the desire for literary recognition, or the promotion of specific ideological views.

+While literary forgeries are often exposed and discredited, they can nevertheless have outsized impacts in shaping cultural and historical narratives.

 History

-Literary forgery may involve the work of a famous author whose writings have an established intrinsic, as well as monetary, value.
+Literary forgery may involve the work of a famous author whose writings have an established intrinsic, as well as monetary value.
 In an attempt to gain the rewards of such a reputation, the forger often engages in two distinct activities.
 The forger produces a writing which resembles the style of the known reputable author to whom the fake is to be attributed.
 The forger may also fake the physical alleged original manuscript.
 This is less common, as it requires a great deal of technical effort, such as imitating the ink and paper.
-The forger then claims that, not only is the style of writing the same, but also that the ink and paper are of the kind or type used by the famous author.
+The forger may also claim that, not only is the style of writing the same, but also that the ink and paper are of the kind or type used by the famous author.
 Other common types of literary forgery may draw upon the potential historical cachet and novelty of a previously undiscovered author.

 Literary forgery has a long history.
 Onomacritus (c.
 530 – 480 BCE) is among the most ancient known literary forgers.
-He invented prophecies, which he ascribed to the poet Musaeus.
+He created prophecies, which he ascribed to the poet Musaeus.
+In the 4th century BCE, Axiopistus created forgeries he attributed to 5th-century BCE writer Epicharmus of Kos.

-In the 3rd century CE, a certain Septimius produced what appeared to be a Latin translation of an eyewitness account to the Trojan War by Dictys of Crete.
+In the 3rd century CE, a certain Septimius produced what appeared to be a Latin translation of an eyewitness account of the Trojan War by Dictys of Crete.
 In the letter of dedication, the translator gave additional credence to the document by claiming the Greek original had come to light during Nero's reign when Dictys' tomb was opened by an earthquake and his diary was discovered.
 Septimius then claimed the original had been handed to the governor of Crete, Rutilius Rufus, who gave the diary to Nero during his tour of Greece in 66-67 CE.
 According to historian Miriam Griffin, such bogus and romantic claims to antiquity were not uncommon at the time.